 Given my admittedly superficial knowledge of the surfing industry, one of the owners of Plus One, George Gall, was more than happy to take me through the shop and explain the process to me as well as a bit about the recent history of surfboard shaping.
 Each step in the process included an incredible attention to detail as even the most minor changes can affect a surfer’s ability to stay upright while riding a wave.

 George has worked as a mechanical engineer and showed off a machine he purchased and repurposed himself using a software that allows them to make incredibly finite adjustments to the boards.
 These types of adjustments could previously only have been done by hand and naturally took much longer.
 With this machine, Plus One the ability to incorporate the artistry of a hand-shaped board and faithfully reproduce that board with incredible accuracy (And subtle changes if necessary) on a mass scale.
-George and I also discussed the rising trend of Paddle Boards which I noticed for the first time on my recent visit to Hawaii.
+George and I also discussed the rising trend of hunt for the best speargun and Paddle Boards which I noticed for the first time on my recent visit to Hawaii.
 Paddle boards are larger than typical surf boards and are designed so the user can stand on the board and paddle through relatively calm waters instead of riding waves in the typical fashion.
 George was currently working on a custom paddle board for a client who asked for lights to be built into the underside of the board.
 The lights would enable the client to see the fish swimming below him when he was out at night.
 Using a keychain remote (similar to what you might use to get into your car) George engineered the lights on the board to turn on, off, and even flash to attract fish.

 In addition to the regular team, I also got the chance to photograph Australian surfboard shaper Gunther Rohn, who was working with Plus One on a new line of boards, painstakingly creating his own hand-shaped templates; sawing, planing, sanding, evaluating, and then repeating the process.
 Gunther, just like everyone I photographed, was so incredibly tuned in to what he was doing and it really impressed me to watch how quickly and efficiently they all moved through their work.